launchbadge/realworld-axum-sqlx/README.md

 ### Running Postgres

-By far the easiest way to run Postgres these days is using a container with a pre-built image.
+By far the easiest way to run Postgres these days is using a container with [a pre-built image][docker-postgres].

 The following command will start version 14 of Postgres (the latest at time of writing) using [Docker] (this command should also work with [Podman], a daemonless FOSS alternative).